 This bill would also authorize the DFEH to "receive, investigate, conciliate, mediate and prosecute complaints" alleging equal pay violations under Labor Code section 1197.5.
-However, the DFEH would be required to coordinate with the DLSE and the DIR to enforce these provisions.
+However, the DFEH would be required to coordinate with the DLSE and the DIR to ensure only one department is investigating or taking enforcement actions in response to the same operative set of facts.